 Yes.
 Government supported medical care was established to reduce financial inequality and to ensure that all Canadians receive universal health care.
 If people had to pay for abortions, only those who could not afford them would be forced to bear unwanted children.
-By funding abortion services we are ensuring that all people are receiving good quality health care.
+By funding abortion services we are ensuring that all people are receiving good quality health services.
+Planned families with healthy children are vital to a healthy Canada.